zeropingheroes/lancache-autofill/README.md

 * Optionally specify any combination of app ID, platform, account and status
 * Calling with no arguments clears the queue

+`steam:requeue [status=failed]`

+* Requeue failed and/or completed items in the download queue.
+* By default failed items are requeued

 `steam:search-apps name`

 * Search Steam apps by name.